A step by step guide to our virtual conference

 Sessions are tagged by platform:

 If a session is tagged “Zoom meeting,” you will click on a Live Stream link that takes you outside to the Zoom app.
 These are likely to be sessions where small breakout groups will work together.
-Attendees should have at a minimum a microphone, and a camera is recommended.
+Attendees should have at a minimum a microphone, and a camera is recommended and you will be visible on screen and audio unless you turn off your camera and/or mute your mic.
 Attendees do NOT need a Zoom account but you will need to have the Zoom app installed on your device if you do not already.
 Download Zoom now.

 Note that Remo works only on a phone or laptop.
 Tablets are not supported.
 Attendees should have at a minimum a microphone, and a camera is recommended.
 Attendees to Remo sessions WILL NEED a Remo account.
 Upon your first visit to Remo, you will be prompted to enter your name and the same email address with which you registered for the conference.
 You have the option of completing a profile and adding a photo that shows up like a miniature avatar.
 We strongly recommend that anyone interested in attending a session held in Remo review this handy, detailed guide (which includes a link to test your tech) and set up their account well ahead of time: https://remo.co/wp-content/uploads/2020/06/Event-Guide-for-Remo-Attendees-FINAL-200610.pdf This will save time and headaches and help you avoid missing the first few minutes of a session that you are interested in.
 And remember, use the same email for Remo with which you registered for the conference.